EkaterinaBolotskaya/EQcycle_failure_laws/README.md

 Scripts used for producing Figure 9 in:

-E. Bolotskaya, B.H.
-Hager, and J-P. Ampuero; Effects of failure parameterization on pre- and co-seismic earthquake rupture (submitted to GJI)
+Bolotskaya, E., Hager, B., & Ampuero, J. P. (2025).
+Effects of failure parameterization on pre-and co-seismic earthquake rupture.
+Geophysical Journal International, 240(3), 1538-1550.

 ## Background
 1D spring-slider model is often used to simulate earthquake cycles.
 Failure law prescribed between the block and the rough surface plays an important role in the system behavior.
 This repository contains MATLAB scripts that numerically solve the equation of motion for 1D spring-slider system: